bitfocus/companion-module-audinate-dante-ddm/companion/HELP.md

 ## Selector

-When using the selector, it is expected that a row of buttons is set up to set the selector value (i.e., the destination) and another set of buttons to set the subscription value (i.e., the source)
+When using the selector, it is expected that a row of buttons is set up to set the selector value (i.e., the destination) and another set of buttons to set the subscription value (i.e., the source).

+In newer versions of the module, there's an option to change the number of selectors to support uses cases where more selectors are required.

 ## Connection